Ziharrk/Ziharrk.github.io/index.md

 - Master's Thesis: [Extending the Glasgow Haskell Compiler for functional-logic Programs with Curry-Plugin](https://www.informatik.uni-kiel.de/~mh/lehre/abschlussarbeiten/msc/Prott.pdf) (2020, K. Prott)

 Under review:
-- A paper about adding types to track determinism in a functional logic programming language
 - An extended journal version of [A Monadic Implementation of Functional Logic Programs](https://dl.acm.org/doi/10.1145/3551357.3551370)

 ### Education